How to Use the Hilton Honors Program to Score Free Nights, Flights and Cash Back

 How to spend your points

 Hilton's program is a bit finicky when it comes to redeeming points.
 While earning lots of points is incredibly easy, using them in a valuable way takes some effort.
 You see, Hilton has 10 categories of properties, ranging from 5,000 points a night for Category 1 hotels, to 95,000 points a night for Category 10 hotels.
+There are several hotels priced at 120,000 points as well (Waldorf/Astoria Maldives being one of them).
 Many properties charge different amounts based on the season and availability.
 For example, the Conrad Maldives can be as low as 70,000 points or as high as 95,000 points, depending on the season.

 Complicating things further is Hilton's "Points and Cash" redemptions, which gives you a sliding scale on how many points you'd like to use towards your redemption.
 Depending on the redemption, you may be able to increase (or decrease) the value of your points based on your stay dates.